pragma-/Plang/doc/README.md

     > var a = true; type(a)
      "Boolean"

-It will then be a type error to assign a value of any other type to it.
+It will then be a compile-time type error to assign a value of any other type to it.

     > var a = true; a = "hello"
      Validator error: cannot assign to `a` a value of type String (expected Boolean)